 4. Topic Gateway

-Topic Gateways are more advanced forms of blog category pages or Main Hubs.
-These hubs tend to have content to describe the topic, along with links to related content.
+Topic Gateways are advanced forms of blog category pages or Main Hubs.
+These hubs tend to have copy to describe the topic and links to related content.

-As Kane from Content Harmony put it, “Topic Gateways are like blog category pages on steroids.”
+As Kane from Content Harmony said, “Topic Gateways are like blog category pages on steroids.”

 Examples of Topic Gateways